jdiemke/tutorials/jest/testing-with-jest.md

 # Testing with Jest

-Jest is a JavaScript unit testing framework from facebook that was primary developed for testing react applications although it is not limited to that.
+Jest is a JavaScript unit testing framework from the facebook guys that was primary developed for testing react applications even thought it is not limited to that.
+It has some pretty cool features like snapshot testing, a watch mode that re-runs tests on file changes and a built-in code coverage report that requires zero configuration.

 ## Setup